What is the Stockholm Convention on Persistent Organic Pollutants?

 POPs have been shown to adversely affect human health and the environment.
 They have been linked to cancer, damage to the nervous system, reproductive disorders, and weakening of the immune system.

-The Stockholm Convention deals with intentionally produced POPs, such as DDT or PCBs; unintentionally produced POPs, such as dioxins and furans; and POPs wastes.
-For intentionally produced POPs, the Convention prohibits or restricts their production and use, subject to certain exemptions such as the continued use of DDT for malaria and other disease vector control.
-The Convention also prohibits or restricts trade in such substances.
-For unintentionally produced POPs, the Convention requires countries to develop national action plans to address releases and to apply "Best Available Techniques" to control them.
-Parties must also take appropriate measures to ensure that POPs wastes are managed in an environmentally-sound manner.
+The Stockholm Convention, which currently regulates 23 POPs, requires parties to adopt a range of control measures to reduce and, where feasible, eliminate the release of POPs.
+For intentionally produced POPs, parties must prohibit or restrict their production and use, subject to certain exemptions such as the continued use of DDT.
+The Stockholm Convention also requires parties to restrict trade in such substances.
+For unintentionally produced POPs, the Stockholm Convention requires countries to develop national action plans to address releases and to apply "Best Available Techniques" to control them.
+The Stockholm Convention also aims to ensure the sound management of stockpiles and wastes that contain POPs.

 How does the United States engage?

 The United States signed the Stockholm Convention in 2001, but has yet to ratify because we currently lack the authority to implement all of its provisions.
 The United States participates as an observer in the meetings of the parties and in technical working groups..